docutils/docutils/docutils/docs/ref/rst/directives.rst

     Only the content before the first occurrence of the specified *text* in the external data file (but after any ``start-after`` text) will be included.
+    If no *text* is given, include content up to the next empty line.

 ``end-line`` : integer_
     Only the content up to (but excluding) this line will be included.